majyphi/wareflow/README.md

 GROUP BY id
 ```

-with DPL we would write:
+with Wareflow we would write:

 ```scala
     t"sales"